-- Talent development gives individuals the tools, skills, and knowledge that they need to progress in their career.
-It can mean new responsibilities and increase opportunities.
+- Career progression - Talent development gives individuals the tools, skills, and knowledge that they need to progress in their career.
+It can mean new responsibilities and increased opportunities.

 Developing talent can be costly, especially if you don't have clear strategies in place.
 According to the workplace learning and development statistics and facts from the Statista Research Department, the average annual spend per employee on learning and development worldwide is $1,280, which is just over £1,000.